Wdboyes13/exwin/README.md

-# exwin.h - A header file any POSIX loving person needs
+# exwin.h - A header file any person that prefers standards not pain
 __Ever hated windows so much that you just want to exclude ALL windows users__
 __Well, now you can.__
 Just include copy exwin.h into your main directory